6 unmissable desert experiences to do in Dubai

-Outside of Dubai’s towering skyscrapers, lush beaches and bustling city life lies swathes of golden desert as far as the eye can see.
-Visiting the desert is one of the coolest bucket list activities in the UAE (and it’s great for the ‘Gram).
-We’ve picked five unmissable desert experiences that you need to tick off your list.
+Outside of Dubai’s towering skyscrapers, lush beaches and bustling city life lie swathes of golden desert as far as the eye can see.
+Visiting the desert is one of the best things to do in Dubai, whether you’re a first timer or a seasoned resident.
+We’ve picked six unmissable desert experiences that you need to tick off your list.

 Relax at a desert cafe